Requirements for approved training and equipment

 Application of Integrated Pest Management

-All those using plant protection products must apply Integrated Pest Management (IPM).
+Everyone using plant protection products must apply Integrated Pest Management (IPM).
 This applies throughout the EU in order to obtain sustainable use of plant protection products.

 You can find more information about Integrated Pest Management, suitable plant protection methods and approved plant protection products on the page about plant protection measures